 SAS Format tells SAS how to print the variable.
 Formats and informats for a variable may or may not be the same for the variable.

-There are many inbuilt SAS formats and informats and you can also create your own formats and informats using the
+There are many inbuilt SAS formats and informats, and you can also create your formats and informats using the PROC FORMAT procedure.

 SAS Formats and informats are of three main types.
-These are Character, Numeric and dates.
+These are characters, Numeric and dates.

 |Type||Informat Name||What it Does|

-For a complete list of built-in formats, you can refer SAS 9.4 Formats and Informats: Reference.
+For a complete list of built-in formats, you can refer to SAS 9.4 Formats and Informats: Reference.